-The ß parameters for this model are shown in column three of Table 6 to facilitate comparison with the unidiff and UA models.
+The β parameters for this model are shown in column three of Table 6 to facilitate comparison with the unidiff and UA models.
 The coefficients are reported in multiplicative form and in terms of actual country values rather than as deviations from the German case.
-For the median income model the highest level of association is shown by Denmark with a beta of 1.451, followed by France with a coefficient of 1.33 and Germany 1.30.
+For the median income model the highest level of association is shown by Denmark with a β of 1.451, followed by France with a coefficient of 1.33 and Germany 1.30.
 The intermediate group of countries with values in the range of 1.22 to 1.25 includes Spain, Portugal, the Netherlands and Luxembourg.
 While the countries with the weakest level of association encompassing a set of scores running from 1.18 to 1.11 include Italy, Greece, Belgium, Ireland and the UK.
 Thus the somewhat weaker association between origins and destinations shown by earlier models for Denmark and France appears to be a consequence of the lesser distance between the categories of our poverty classification in these countries.
 The association for the UK remains relatively weak even when we take the distance factor into account.
 The relative position of the other countries remains relatively unchanged.

 We now turn our attention to the parameters of our preferred model.
 As we have shown earlier, it is variation in the shift effects that accounts for the bulk of the cross-national variation in patterns of poverty dynamics.
 In Table 8 we show the distribution of such effects across country.
-The reference category is below the 40% income line and this thus has a shift effect value of unity.
+The reference category is below the 40 per cent income line and this thus has a shift effect value of unity.
 The shift effects of the remaining three categories are then expressed relative to this category.
-The shift effect for the categories other than below the 40% line relative to each other can be deduced from the values contained in Table 8.
-Portugal, Greece, Italy and to a lesser extent Spain and France show a shift away from the reference category towards all other categories.
-In Portugal, France and Italy the shift is strongest towards the 40-50% category while Spain it is towards those above the 60% line.
-In Greece both these categories benefit almost equally.
-Belgium and the UK show relatively little change.
-Although in the former the 40-50% category gains slightly at the expense of the reference category while for the latter the opposite is the case.
-For all other countries there is a consistent shift towards the below 40% category and away from all others.
-This is most pronounced in Ireland and the Netherlands.
-In the Irish case the size of the shift is positively related to the distance between categories.
-For the Netherlands the shift is also greatest for the other two categories.
-For Germany and Denmark the shift towards below the 40% line is somewhat weaker and takes is most extreme value for the 50-60% category in the former and for those above the 60% line in the latter.
-It is these effects which explain most of our cross-national variation.
+The shift effect for the categories other than below the 40 per cent line relative to each other can be deduced from the values contained in Table 8.